frouo/lembot-public-website/README.md

 ## Why

-I wanted a full custom home page for my website (`index.ts`), and an easy way to generate all the "more common" pages.
+I wanted a full custom home page for my website ([lembot.com](https://lembot.com)), and an easy way to generate all the "more common" pages.

 Using markdown and github because: